 What is actinic keratosis?

-Who is at risk for actinic keratosis?
+How common is actinic keratosis?

-- People with blond or red hair.
+- Blond or red hair.

-- People with blue or green eyes.
+- Blue or green eyes.

 What causes actinic keratosis?